Send Close Add comments: (status displays here)

 4. Trojan horse

 The Trojan horse was another "gift" that is the source of the saying "Beware of Greeks bearing gifts".
-The modern Greek word "Δούρειος ίππος" (THU-ree-os EEP-pos) ≈ "Trojan horse" and is in Greek, literally, "gift horse" with no mention of "Trojan".
+The modern Greek phrase "Δούρειος ίππος" (THU-ree-os EEP-pos) ≈ "Trojan horse" and is, literally, "gift horse" with no mention of "Trojan".

 Some colleges and universities dispose of their old computers rather than giving them to faculty, staff, students, etc. Why might this be the case?